 Although pandemic-related concerns have largely subsided, cost challenges persist.
 In this scenario, companies must resist conventional expense reduction measures and instead invest in technological transformation.
 The market has changed, and evolution is necessary.
 Companies that can become more efficient, more effective, and more aligned with the market’s direction will survive and thrive.

-The oil and gas sector is no exception.
-The companies collect exceptional quantities of data, but a large share of it goes unused.
-Harnessing the power of this data could assist companies in overcoming their challenges and position them for long-term success.
-AI is the best tool for the job.
-The oil and gas AI market was worth $2.1bn in 2020, and it will have doubled in size by 2024.
+The oil and gas sector is no exception as companies collect exceptional quantities of data, but a large share of it goes unused.
+As a result, companies using AI can better harness the power of this data which will further assist in overcoming their challenges and position for long-term success.

 However, not all companies are equal when it comes to their capabilities and investments in the key themes that matter most to their industry.
 Understanding how companies are positioned and ranked in the most important themes can be a key leading indicator of their future earnings potential and relative competitive position.